About the MHA

 e) The Association shall be non-party in politics and non-sectarian in religion.

-The Association is managed by an Executive Committee comprised of three Office Bearers – Convener, Secretary and Treasurer – and between three and eight Ordinary Members elected by and from the membership by simple majority of those eligible to vote.
+The Association is managed by an Executive Committee comprised of five Office Bearers – Convener, Vice-Convener, Secretary, Treasurer and Membership Secretary – and between three and eight Ordinary Members elected by and from the membership by simple majority of those eligible to vote.

 Programmes : Maggie and Mike Pringle